Learn little-known facts about why so many people are not losing weight with intermittent fasting.

 The bottom line is that this sets a vicious circle in motion.
 While more ghrelin and less leptin trigger increased appetite, cortisol promotes fat storage via insulin (Taheri et al. 200417).

-If you get less than eight hours of sleep a day, you have just found a significant reason are not losing weight on intermittent fasting.
+If you get less than eight hours of sleep a day, you have just found a significant reason you are not losing weight on intermittent fasting.

 7. You Are Exercising Excessively